jmtsuji/chlorobia-cyc2-genomics/Figure_04_photoferrotrophy_incubation/README.md

 - `sample_metadata.tsv` - information about each bottle run in the experiment
 - `timepoint_metadata.tsv` - information about each experiment time point

-Ran `plot/Figure_04_plotter.ipynb` in a Jupyter notebook (using Python 3) to produce `plot/Figure_04_raw.pdf` (note: "Ca. Chl. canadensis" is accidentally named "Ca. Chl. borealis" here).
+Ran `plot/Figure_04_plotter.ipynb` in a Jupyter notebook (using Python 3) to produce `plot/Figure_04_raw.pdf` (note: "Ca. Chl. canadense" is accidentally named "Ca. Chl. borealis" here).
 Note that you'll need to install all libraries loaded at the top of the script.
 After running the script, I then cleaned up the raw figure in Inkscape to make `plot/Figure_04_cleaned.pdf`, the final figure.

 This results in the following figure:
 ![Figure_04](plot/Figure_04_cleaned.png)